DanXCRCHUM/Knee-Osteoarthritis-Structural-Prognosis-Tool/README.md

 # KOSP — Knee Osteoarthritis Structural Prognosis Tool
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.17539544.svg)](https://doi.org/10.5281/zenodo.17539544)

-KOSP is a clinically oriented software application designed to predict the risk of **rapid structural progression** in knee osteoarthritis.
-Using imaging (magnetic resonance imaging and radiography)–derived biomarkers and two osteoarthritis risk factors, KOSP provides prognostic insights to help clinicians identify higher-risk patients earlier and plan personalized interventions.
+KOSP is a clinically oriented software application designed to predict the risk of rapid structural progression in knee osteoarthritis.
+Based on imaging (magnetic resonance imaging and radiography) data for the outcomes, KOSP evaluates three biomarkers and two osteoarthritis risk factors to generate prognostic insights.
+By analyzing these parameters, KOSP assists healthcare professionals in identifying patients at an elevated risk of joint deterioration, facilitating earlier interventions and personalized treatment planning.
+Seamlessly integrated into clinical workflows, KOSP offers evidence-based support for specialists aiming to monitor and manage knee osteoarthritis with precision.

 ---